Applying for our courses is as easy as completing the application form and having a preliminary interview. Applications are now open.

 All students thinking about formal university studies at Trinity College Theological School should submit a completed application form (see below) and make an appointment to discuss their course or units with a member of the Faculty.
 You will need to supply certified copies of ID documents showing citizenship, and transcripts of any previous tertiary study.

 Send completed forms along with all required documentation to email@example.com or by post to:

 For those considering a graduate research degree (MA or PhD), you will need to talk to the Research Co-ordinator at Trinity College Theological School before submitting your application.

 Please enrol using the University of Divinity forms, which are then submitted through Trinity College Theological School.
 We will confirm your enrolment and payment arrangements.
-For all information about enrolment and re-enrolment, see Admissions and Enrolment forms on the University of Divinity's website.
+These forms, and further information about enrolment and re-enrolment, can be found on the University of Divinity website.